KevinThielen/breakbuildgames/content/devlog/renderer/the_context/handwritten_bindings.md

 - loading the function pointers

 The easiest thing to start with are the actual function definitions.
-Our playground from the [previous chapter](./the_context.md) example requires calls to glClear and glClearColor.
+Our [playground from the previous chapter](https://github.com/KevinThielen/cac_graphics/tree/1f206abc09f326569f3fcf21feddde8fca70c8d0) requires calls to glClear and glClearColor.

 They are defined as this, in the XML-file:

 {% code(name="gl.xml") %}